alektron/CactusViewer/README.md

 ### [Option 2] Installer from GitHub releases

+While the viewer is only one executable, the installer provides the ability to add it to desktop and start menu, add a right click context button to "Open with CactusViewer" and associates it with common image file extensions.
 Download and run the latest `CactusViewer_Setup.exe` from [releases](https://github.com/Wassimulator/CactusViewer/releases).

 ### [Option 3] Using Scoop